How crude oil prices shape the global division of labour: Materials and methods

-where $I$ is the identity matrix.
-The non-diagonal elements of $U^{(S)}$ represent the probabilities of reaching node $j$ starting from node $i$ within $s$ steps.
-Therefore, if we take into account all possible paths of any length between two nodes eq.\ref{eq:matseries} becomes $U^{(S)}\equiv (I-M)^{-1}$.
-The element $u_{ii}$ enables us to compute the probability to come back to the source node $i$ within $s$ steps.
-We can therefore compute the \emph{cycling index} of a vertex as the fraction of trade passing through a node that returns (directly or indirectly) to it within $S$ steps, formally:
+Since $M$ is a sub-stochastic matrix, the series converges for $S \rightarrow \infty$\cite{leontief}.
+The non-diagonal elements of $U^{(S)}$ represent the probabilities of reaching node $j$ starting from node $i$ within $S$ steps\cite{markov1,markov2}.
+Therefore, if we take into account all possible paths of any length between two nodes (i.e. $S=\infty$) eq.3 becomes $U^{(\infty)} \equiv (I-M)^{-1}$ .
+The element $u_{ii}^{(S)}$ enables us to compute the probability to come back to the source node $i$ within $S$ steps.
+We can therefore compute the cycling index of a vertex as the fraction of trade passing through a node/country $i$ that returns statistically (directly or indirectly) to it within $S$ steps, formally:

-Fig.1 illustrates all the possible directed cyclic paths that a \emph{particle} can follow from node $i$ to node $j$ within $4$ steps.
-Each step the particle 'moves' according to the transition probabilities defined by the matrix $M$.
-Through the outgoing trade exiting vertex $i$, $v_i$ (see Appendix) we can evaluate the amount of the total cycling index within $S$ steps characterizing the system:

-with $0\le \Gamma^{(2)} \le \ldots \le \Gamma^{(S)} \le 1$.
-The extreme cases are: $\Gamma^{(S)} = 0$ and $\Gamma^{(S)} = 1$.
-The former case is observed for \emph{directed acyclic graphs}: there is no way to start at some vertex $i$ and come back to $i$ following a sequence of links.
-The latter case is observed for a balanced network (i.e $\sum{s_i^{out} - s_i^{in}}=0$) [see Appendix].
-We observe that the percentage of cycled value inside of the network and oil price are anti-correlated.
-The lower the number of steps, taken into account while evaluating $\Gamma^{(S)}$, the higher the anti-correlation.
-The correlation from $\Gamma^{(\infty)}$ to $\Gamma^{(2)}$ goes from \textbf{-0.62} to \textbf{-0.85}.